 In June 2017, GASB issued Statement No. 87, Leases.
 As amended, the effective date of the Statement was for fiscal years beginning after June 15, 2021.
 Peninsula Clean Energy implemented the Statement in these financial statements.
 According to GASB, the Statement aims to increase the usefulness of governments' financial statements by requiring reporting of certain lease liabilities that previously were not reported.
-As a result of implementing the Statement, net position has been reduced by approximately \$449,000 and \$455,000 for the years ended June 30, 2022 and 2021, respectively.
+As a result of implementing the Statement, net position at June 30, 2021 has been reduced by approximately \$81,000.